-October is almost certain to be cold, wet, grey and miserable in much of northern Europe but for those wanting to get away from it all and go somewhere hot to enjoy a fantastic cycling holiday we’ve got three great destinations for you.
+October is almost certain to be cold, wet, grey and miserable in much of northern Europe but for those wanting to get away from it all and go somewhere hot to enjoy a fantastic cycling holiday we’ve got a couple of great destinations for you.

 The cycling is moderate and with no gruelling mountains to test you, but with just enough of a challenge to burn off plenty of calories you have no excuse but to indulge yourself.
 The Puglia region is most famous for the Primitivo grape, coincidentally almost genetically identical to California’s renowned Zinfandel.
 The reds here are high in alcohol, robust on the nose and the palate and sure to please, whilst the food is simple yet delicious.

 Puglia is largely agricultural, with the access to great produce helping achieve everything that Italian food is about: high quality ingredients that are supremely fresh, treated with loving simplicity.
 Cycling from town to town you will marvel at this unspoilt natural larder, passing olive groves, fruit orchards and, of course, row after row of grape vines.

 There is historical interest at Egnazia, a Greco-Roman town around 2,500 years ago and the UNESCO World Heritage site of Alberobello, as well as fine golden beaches, sleepy fishing villages and atmospheric towns.
 A taste of the real Italy is just a short flight away and as a wonderful, warming bonus it is a good 10 degrees warmer than Britain at this time of year.